happy-happy-toast/veewee/readme.markdown

 Once you export the box, you will be given instructions on how to use the new base box in vagrant.

+#### debian/debian-6.0.3-amd64-minimal

+This is basically the same setup as the debian-6.0.3-amd64, minus the ruby installations.
+Plan on using [sprinkle](https://github.com/crafterm/sprinkle) for the provision of the server.